arvind88765/servicenow-incident-notification-bot/README.md

 # 🚨 ServiceNow Incident Notification Bot 🚨

 Hey there! 👋 Welcome to the **ServiceNow Incident Notification Bot** project.
-This is a cool little tool that sends instant Telegram notifications whenever something important happens with your ServiceNow incidents — whether it's a new incident, an update, or even an SLA breach. ⏰
+This is a cool little tool that sends instant Telegram notifications whenever something important happens with your ServiceNow incidents — whether it's a new incident, an update .

 ## 🧐 What's This About?